JonathSpirit/codeGTransfer/README.md

 Print the help page (and do nothing else)
         codeGTransfer --help

-Ask the user how he want to compile his file (interactive compiling)
+Ask the user how he want to transmit his file (interactive)
         codeGTransfer --ask
 ```